 File activities to be analysed by the Platform

 The Platform is also tasked with assisting the Commission in analysing requests from stakeholders to develop or revise technical screening criteria for a given economic activity.
-In early 2021, the Platform will outline how it intends to receive and process such requests.
+In 2022, the Platform will outline how it intends to receive and process such requests.
 It will then be possible to formally submit requests through a dedicated process on this website.

 Platform publications and news

 Disclaimer: This page reflects the views of the Platform on Sustainable Finance and not the views of the Commission.
 The Commission can therefore not be held responsible for any use which may be made of the information this page contains.

 Below you will find the latest reports, opinions and recommendations of the Platform on Sustainable Finance.